visualizenews/corona/index.markdown

   appearance: Large
   title: How does the relation between the number of active cases and recovered people
     change over time?
-  explanation: In this chart, we shown the number of positive cases as a bar.
-The
+  explanation: In this chart, we shown the number of daily active cases as a bar.
-    distance between the bar and the x-axis represents the number of people that did officially recover.
+    The distance between the bar and the x-axis represents the number of people that did officially recover.
 Our hope is to see the coloured bar shrink and then disappear while it moves further from the bottom.
   placeholder_id: cases-recovered
   object: casesRecovered